-Bellingham Teen Denied Medical Care for Gender Dysphoria at PeaceHealth
+Trans Teen Sues Catholic Health Organization After Being Denied Medical Care

 The civil rights lawsuit was filed Thursday on behalf of the family by ACLU of Washington.
 Pax, his mother Cheryl and father Mark, spoke at the ACLU press conference in Seattle about the lawsuit.

-Pax was born female, but never felt quite right about himself.
+Pax was assigned female at birth, but never felt quite right about himself.
 He suffered severe anxiety starting when he hit puberty at age 11 and was eventually diagnosed with gender dysphoria, a serious medical condition marked by persistent and clinically significant distress caused by incongruence between an individual’s gender identity and that individual’s sex designated at birth.
 Gender dysphoria is a condition codified in the Diagnostic and Statistical Manual of Mental Disorders (DSM-V) and International Classification of Diseases (ICD-10).

 In order to properly treat Pax’s gender dysphoria, Pax’s doctor prescribed chest reconstruction surgery.
 Not only did PeaceHealth deny the request after his insurance approved it, they refused treatments on the basis of his admission of being transgender.